 It is important to monitor the usage of cloud services from the beginning.
 A central dashboard that can identify running instances across various cloud services will assist you in this.

-Monitoring security and compliance are vital.
+In a dedicated cloud migration strategy monitoring security and compliance are vital.
 You’ll be collecting data from systems, apps, databases, and network points to ensure that the requirements for information security are fulfilled.

-Services Provider Leverage Support
+Leverage Services Provider Support

 When you’ve completed your research, you’ve taken into consideration or at the very least should have thought about the amount of support you’ll receive.
 A competent support team will serve as a vital ally during any cloud migration project.